Helly groups

 The idea of the proof of Proposition~\ref{coarse-Helly-hyperbolic} comes from the proof of the Helly property for trees.
 Let ${\mathcal B}=\{ B_{r_i}(x_i): i\in I\}$ be a finite collection of pairwise intersecting balls of $G$.
 Pick an arbitrary basepoint vertex $z$ of $G$ and suppose that $B_{r_1}(x_1)$ is a ball of ${\mathcal B}$ maximizing $d(z,x_i)-r_i, i\in I$ (equivalently, $B_{r_1}(x_1)$ is a ball of $\mathcal B$ maximizing $d(z,B_{r_i}(x_i)), i\in I$).
 If $d(z,B_{r_1}(x_1))\le 2\delta$, then $z\in B_{r_i+2\delta}(x_i), i\in I$ and we are done.
 Let $c$ be a vertex on a shortest path between $z$ and $x_1$ at distance $r_1$ from $x_1$.
 Then using the hyperbolicity of $G$ and the choice of $B_{r_1}(x_1)$ it can be shown that $d(c,x_i)\le r_i+2\delta$.

-\begin{proposition}[\cite{Chepoi1998}] If $G$ is a weakly modular graph not containing isometric cycles of length $>5$, the house, and the 3-deltoid (see Figure~\ref{fig-house-3deltoid}), then $G$ is coarse Helly with constant 1.
+\begin{proposition}[\cite{Chepoi1998}] If $G$ is a weakly modular graph not containing isometric cycles of length $>5$, houses, or 3-deltoids (see Figure~\ref{fig-house-3deltoid}), then $G$ is coarse Helly with constant 1.
 In particular, cube-free median graphs, hereditary modular graphs, and 7-systolic graphs are coarse Helly. \end{proposition}